aidanrohm/Distributed-Systems/Lab3/README.txt

             "Final balances after Scenario 1.b: {'A': 108, 'B': 68}

     5. Failure Scenario Testing
-        Failure behavior is triggered by editing:
+        Failure behavior is triggered by editing inside of participantB.py:
             CRASH_BEFORE_VOTE = False (change to True)
             CRASH_AFTER_VOTE = False (change to True)
-        inside of participantB.py

         Case 1:
             The participant never responds -> the coordinator aborts the transaction.
             The logs will show: